POLYCYSTIC OVARIAN SYNDROME (PCOS)

 - Include healthy fats in your diet

-Your Fertility Trained Dietician may request a blood test to check your vitamin D levels and supplement accordingly
+- Your fertility trained dietician may request a blood tests and supplement accordingly

 - Inositol supplements in the correct ratio and dose may be effective